As Chidambaram’s fate dangles in SC, Tihar authorities ready Jail Number 7

 Further, the report states that Karti had suggested the names of Chess Management Services Pvt Ltd (CMSPL) and Advantage Strategic Consulting Pvt Ltd (ASCPL) for making payments after suggesting that he be given 1 million dollars.

-The ED also said that Indrani's statement was recorded by the CBI under Section 164 of the Code of Criminal Proce
+The ED also said that Indrani's statement was recorded by the CBI under Section 164 of the Code of Criminal Procedure.